 - Altitude: If you can, you can mimic the altitude by hiking and trekking in the hills and mountains.
 If you do not live in the right area for that, then don’t panic.
 The first two points are most important.

 - Know your body: This is perhaps the most important part.
 If you are questioning your physical capabilities, you should perhaps go see a professional for monitoring.
 It is important to know your body, so you can notice any warning signs when you are on your way to the Roof of Africa.
 For the ultimate preparation, you can also go on a walking holiday to Austria, for example.

 When you are preparing for your Kilimanjaro climb it is important to have the right bags, the right clothes, the right shoes or boots, the right gloves, the right headwear, the right sleeping bag and all the extras.
 If you are spending some extra time in Moshi or Arusha, then you can buy a lot of gear there, but don’t push your luck.

 Good preparation is half the work.
 If you land in Moshi without having looked at our packing list for climbing Kilimanjaro, then you either have climbed Kilimanjaro before or you got it wrong.
 Don’t overpack, don’t bring jewelry, don’t bring a classic towel, jeans, or cotton t-shirts.
-Do things right and check out our packing list for Mount Kilimanjaro.
+Do it right and check out our packing list for Mount Kilimanjaro.

-Combine Kilimanjaro Climb with a Safari
+Combine Kilimanjaro Climb with Mount Meru or a Safari

 While in Africa you might as well do a safari.
 Right?
 Absolutely.
 If you want to get the most of your experience on African soil, you can combine the two.
-You can do this in, for example, Serengeti National Park, the Ngorongoro Crater or Lake Manyara National Park.
+You can do this in, for example, Serengeti National Park, the Ngorongoro Crater, or Lake Manyara National Park.
 Although we may not have the options published on our website, our trekking experts know the best places and have some affordable safari options ready for you.
 Get in touch with our trekking experts and combine your Kilimanjaro ascent with a safari.

 Where Do I Book My Kilimanjaro Climb?